roytang/blog/content/quotes/sig.md

 ---

-I&#x27;m stronger now, stronger now than I was before
+I'm stronger now, stronger now than I was before

-There&#x27;s no way you can hurt me
+There's no way you can hurt me

 ---